 Controlling Column Stacking

 When using multiple columns the default behaviour is for content to the right to stack below content on the left so that it retains a readable size and the reader can scroll through the content on their phone.
 This is really useful in lots of cases but may not be the behaviour that you always want.
-In order to control this you can simply click on a row that contains more than one column and use the toggle to make the content not stack on mobile:
+In order to control this you can simply click on a row that contains more than one column and use the toggle at the bottom of the right nav menu to make the content not stack on mobile:

 Email design best practices suggest a careful use of this display setting, as keeping a user-friendly vertical layout on mobile makes sense in most cases.
 This setting will give you more control over the use cases where keeping columns horizontal makes sense.